-Posted December 1, 2021 in Adventure Journals by Minister of Information
+Posted December 1, 2021 in Adventure Journals by Marketing

 Runner up winner for our Summer Adventure Journals, Anthony A. scored a nifty Bushbaby Neon Green Medium Packing Cube for his highly informative adventures in the National Parks in Utah and Colorado while exploring with his handsome family.
 His vast collection of Red Oxx Gear consists of a dozen bags of all kinds in a rainbow of colors.
 Anthony relates the joy he and his family experienced hiking The Narrows and Arches.
 He offers a splendid guide to some of the best places to visit during their trip to these lovely National Treasures.